The Case for Trumponomics

 However, a significant part of these imports are electronic products, machinery and clothing that US companies manufacture in China and then ship to the United States.
 With lower taxes and less regulation, many might return their activities to the US.

 We have to monitor all risks, but the evidence of the past shows that these economic policies are not disastrous, as some are saying.
-And no business or family has ever complained for having better public services at lower costs or more of their own hard earned money in their pockets.
+They work.
+And no business or family has ever complained about having better public services at lower costs or more of their own hard-earned money in their pockets.

-Daniel Lacalle is PhD in Economics and author of “Life In The Financial Markets” and “The Energy World Is Flat” (Wiley)
+Daniel Lacalle is PhD in Economics and author of “Life In The Financial Markets”, “The Energy World Is Flat” (Wiley) and “Escape from the Central Bank Trap” (BEP).

 Picture courtesy of Google Images